ChazArvizu/ChazArvizu.github.io/docs/README.md

 </ClientOnly>

 ## About Me
-Hello my name is Chaz Arvizu, I am a recent computer science graduate hailing from Southern California.
-I'm passionate about building useful web/mobile applications, exploring computer security, and learning application development frameworks.
-My skills include Python, Javascript, Vue.js, Django, and much more!
-In my free time when I'm not coding, I enjoy going to the gym, hiking, body boarding, cooking and gaming.
-I'm excited about the limitless possibilities of app development and eager to expand my knowledge further in this ever changing field.
+Hello, my name is Chaz Arvizu, and I recently moved to Tennessee after graduating with a degree in Computer Science from California State University Long Beach.
+I'm passionate about building useful web/mobile applications, exploring computer security, and mastering application development frameworks.
+My skills include Python, JavaScript, Expo, Vue.js, Django, and much more!
+In my free time, when I'm not coding, I enjoy going to the gym, hiking, bodyboarding, cooking, and gaming.
+I'm excited about the limitless possibilities of app development and eager to expand my knowledge further in this ever-changing field.

 ## Education
 #### **B.S.
 Computer Science**: California State University Long Beach, December 2023